-A. Consumer Price Index, Australia (cat. no. 6401.0) includes a range of commentary and analysis for users in 'Main contributors to change' and 'Capital city analysis' each quarter.
-In addition, the CPI includes a printable pdf publication and a number of Excel workbooks available in the 'Download' tab that contain price indexes, percentage changes, and contributions to change that covers:
+A. Consumer Price Index, Australia (cat. no. 6401.0) includes a range of commentary and analysis for users in 'Main contributors to change' and 'Capital cities comparison' each quarter.
+In addition, the CPI includes a printable pdf publication and a number of Excel workbooks available in the 'Downloads' tab that contain price indexes, percentage changes, and contributions to change that covers:

 These items are available for the eight State and Territory capital cities, and for the weighted average of the eight capital cities.
 A complete list of the CPI groups, sub-groups and expenditure classes is contained in tables 6 and 7 in Consumer Price Index, Australia (cat. no. 6401.0).

-Various series are presented in Table 8, 9 and 10 in this publication which are helpful for analytical purposes, including:
+Various series are presented in this publication which are helpful for analytical purposes, including:

 For further information, explore the various downloadable files (Adobe Acrobat pdf file and Microsoft Excel time series spreadsheets) from the 'Downloads' tab for Consumer Price Index, Australia (cat. no. 6401.0), or refer to the publications available in the 'Related Information' tab.